dcunited001/dcunited001.github.io/_posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.md

 Another lesson to be learned is that, no matter what challenges you face, if you struggle to push harder, your mind will be strengthened and you will be rewarded.
-The degree to which your mind can be strenthened us highly variable, depending on your condition.
+The degree to which your mind can be strenthened is highly variable, depending on your condition.
 I also wrote an article suggesting
 [Language Therapy for Autism and Traumatic Brain Injury](/posts/2015-01-28-language-therapy-for-asd-and-tbi.html).